lynn-mikami/cofounder-sh/README.md

 ---

-Have you been feeling that being a startup founder, you are drowning in a sea of tiny, small, but time-consuming tasks?
+We get it, you are a busy Startup founder who needs to scale your marketing team with little time.

-The [AI Agent Cofounder](https://cofounder.sh) is desigend to use the power of LLM to automate your daily tasks, with a simple prompt.
+Try [Cofounder.sh](https://cofounder.sh)!
+Harness the power of AI Agents to create a Marketing Tea that is fully automated, and comman your team with a single prompt!

-- Need to know what's the hottest startups that got YC fundings
-- Need an Intern to conduct market analysis on your competitors?
-- Want to replace a Marketing Agency to craft an Influncer Marketing Campaign Strategy?
-- Need to hire an army of Reddit posters to promote your product on auto-pilot?

 All you need to do is this:

 ```
-./cofounder.sh "What's trending on Hacker News?"
+./cofounder.sh "Your Prompt"
 ```

+For example:

+"What's trending on Hacker News today?"
+"Research the Top 10 AI Influncers on Twitter and deliver me an influncer marketing strategy plan."
+"What's the hottest startups that got YC fundings in 2025?
+Write me a VC investment report."

 And watch the magic: